hugowetterberg/drupal-iphone-site/sites/all/modules/nodewords/README.txt

   later.
 Similar support for panels pages (see panels module) has been added to version 5.x-1.4.
 For this feature you need panels-5.x-1.2 or later.
+  The support has been removed from Nodewords 6.x-1.x on August 15, 2009;
+  successive version for Drupal 6 replaced the support for Views, and Panels with a more generic support for third-party module pages.

 * You can select which of these tags you want to output on each page.
 You can also remove the edit box for these tags from the node edit page if